-Policy 13: Land west of Main Street, Mattersey
+Policy 12: Land west of Main Street, Mattersey

-- 1. Permission will be granted for residential development on the site shown on Map 18 where the applicant can demonstrate; - a) a high design quality that responds positively to its immediate setting with a scale, appearance, layout, building orientation, boundary treatment and means of access that does not harm the character and appearance of the Conservation Area; and - b) is in keeping with the character of the Conservation Area in relation to materials used (traditional red brick and non-interlocking natural red clay pantiles or natural slate).
+- 1. Land is allocated for residential development on the site shown on the Proposal Maps (replicated in Map 10).
+Development proposals should demonstrate that: - a) a high design quality that responds positively to its immediate setting with a scale, appearance, layout, building orientation, boundary treatment and means of access that does not harm the character and appearance of the Conservation Area; and - b) is in keeping with the character of the Conservation Area in relation to materials used (traditional red brick and non- interlocking natural red clay pantiles or natural slate).